ReproNim/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 teaching: A FAIR bit of time.
 exercises: Specific exercises will be available via specific episodes.
 questions:
-- "Who is this modulde for ?"
+- "Who is this modulde for?"
-- "How can I get some help if I get stuck on solving for an exercise or a question ?"
+- "How can I get some help if I get stuck on solving for an exercise or a question?"
-- "How can I validate this module ?"
+- "How can I validate this module?"
-- "When and where are the future ReproNim training workshops ?"
+- "When and where are the future ReproNim training workshops?"

 objectives: